-Connecticut Rivers Council, East Harford, CT- 1 Club & 32 Youth:

-Contact: Shelly Garow (860) 289-6669/ shelly.garow@lflmail.org
+Connecticut Rivers Council, East Harford, CT- 1 Club & 32 Youth: Contact: Shelly Garow | (860) 289-6669 | shelly.garow@lflmail.org

-Club 480 sponsored by Public Safety Academy.
+Club 480 - hosted by Public Safety Academy.
 The program emphasis was the Public Safety career field.
 Experts from local Law Enforcement & Fire/EMS presented the programs unfortunately, the adult leader left the company and the program is inactive.
-The program has 7 sixth, 12 seventh, and 13 eighth grade students involved in the Club.
+The program has 7 sixth, 12 seventh, and 13 eighth grade students involved in the club.

-Baden Powell Council, Binghamton, NY- 1 Club & 31 Youth

-Contact: Roger Hoyt (607) 648-7888/Rbhoyt@bsamail.org
+Baden Powell Council, Binghamton, NY- 1 Club & 31 Youth Contact: Roger Hoyt | (607)648-7888 | Rbhoyt@bsamail.org

-Club 761 sponsored by Lockheed Martin.

-Lockheed Martin located in Owego, NY hosts the Club twice a month.
-The program features activities in the Engineering field.
-The club is presented with hands-on engineering projects and the Explorers from the Explorer Post guide and coach the Club youth participants.
+Club 761 - hosted by Lockheed Martin.
+Lockheed Martin located in Owego, NY hosts the club twice a month.
+The program features activities in the engineering field.
+The club is presented with hands-on engineering projects and the Explorers from the Explorer Post guide and coach the club youth participants.
 The Vestal and Appalachian Middle Schools help with the promotion, surveys, and recruitment of the youth.
-According to the local Council, the parents support the career development and the engineering programs of the Explorer Club.
+Per the local council, the parents support the career development and the engineering programs of the Exploring club.
 The participants are: 6 sixth, 18 seventh and 7 eighth grade students.